DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/README.md

 1. Decent Gaming PC.
 Make sure unmodded Starfield alone runs fine on your PC before attempting these mods.
 If you're lagging after installing these mods with a budget build, you can disable the HD Overhaul and uninstall the Reshade to alleviate it.
 2. Steam version of Starfield.
 Alot of these mods have posts about people having issues installing it on the GamePass version and some of them straight up aren't compatible.
 3. Mod Organizer 2.
 You can use Vortex but I can't promise it'll work.
 I have a portable MO2 install just for Starfield which I highly recommend.
 It makes things alot easier to troubleshoot and test if you run into any issues
-4. Version 1.11.36 of Starfield.
-That's right before the big update that added land vehicles.
-Most of these mods will work on the new version as they've been updated but this guide is specifically for version 1.10.32 so you can replicate my video as close as possible.
-I will work on making another modlist for the updated version soon and it'll have instructions similar to this.
+4. Version 1.11.36 of Starfield

 ## **Manually Installed Mods:**<br />
 Read each mod instruction carefully please.
 They're manually installed in differen't places <br />
 1. Starfield Script Extender (V0.27): https://www.nexusmods.com/starfield/mods/106?tab=files <br />
    Add SFSE to MO2 by following these instructions: https://www.youtube.com/watch?v=OWVri7somCI&t=85s
 2. Mandalorian Collection Mesh Texture Edits: https://www.nexusmods.com/starfield/mods/6043?tab=files<br />
    Install just the main file.
 You can look into doing the optional muscular mando version if you're interested in that.
 3. Starfield Hotkeys: https://www.nexusmods.com/starfield/mods/1578?tab=files